 Best engagement ring setting style for active lifestyle

 There’s one ring setting style which offers way more protection than any other.
 One setting style that will stand proud and protect your center stone like a medieval knight shielding a damsel in distress.

 That setting style is the bezel setting:

 The bezel setting offers a rim of protective metal around the edge of your center stone to protect the delicate edge of the stone from chips.
-It’s also usualy very low profile, with the top of the diamond not raised high up above the ring band.
-This means that it’s less likely to snag on clothing, or anything else.
+It’s also usually very low profile, with the top of the diamond not raised high up above the ring band.
+This means that it’s less likely to snag on clothing, or anything else:

 Some people think that the bezel means that diamonds sparkle less, but this isn’t really an issue.